TL;DR

 The Challenge: SOC analysts are bombarded with an overwhelming number of security alerts every day.
 As organizations grow, their digital infrastructure expands, generating an increasing number of data points and security alerts.
 While not every alert signals a genuine threat, analysts must sift through each one, leading to alert fatigue.
 Over time, this can cause serious issues, such as missed critical threats and delayed response times.

-How AI Helps: AI SOC analysts can process vast numbers of alerts in near real-time, investigating each one to identify false positives and highlighting the alerts that require immediate attention.
+How Agentic AI Helps: AI SOC agents can process vast numbers of alerts in near real-time, investigating each one to identify false positives and highlighting the alerts that require immediate attention.
 Instead of manually combing through thousands of alerts themselves, human SOC analysts can focus on genuine threats, improving overall efficiency and reducing the likelihood of missed attacks.
 By automating much of the data triage process, AI gives SOC teams the breathing room they need to stay focused on the most pressing issues.

 2. Maintaining 24/7 Vigilance